 While the inmates have gone, there is still much to learn from the Reformatory.
 Education is a major component of the Preservation Society’s mission.
-Each visit allows for the opportunity to create a dialogue and in doing so, we open the door for a larger conversation on the cultural significance of this facility and the history of confinement in the United States.
+Each visit allows for the opportunity to create a dialogue and in doing so, we open the door for a larger conversation on the cultural significance of this facility and this history of confinement in the United States.

 We encourage Educators to utilize the curriculum materials provided below.
-These items will assist your students in understanding the Reformatory’s timeline and will prepare them for a visit so they can engage with the space as an educated viewer.
+These items will assist your students in understanding the Reformatory’s timeline and will prepare them for a visit so they can engage within the space as an educated viewer.

 - Name of School

 - Contact Information

 All activities include Ohio State Educational Standards for:

 - Math: Grades 5 through 10